Teka 7015 Wall Lamp – 1960s Hiemstra Evolux Wall Lamps Catalogue Picture

 Manufacturer: TEKA, Theodor Krägeloh & Co, Dahlenbrück, Germany.

-Other versions: The Teka 7015 wall lamp was probably made in some varieties.
+Other versions: This Teka 7015 wall lamp was probably produced in several variations.

-Made in the style of the CP 1 wall lamps designed by Charlotte Perriand (France, 1903 – 1999) in 1962 for the Les Arcs Ski Resort and produced by Steph Simon.
+Made in the style of the CP 1 wall lamps designed by Charlotte Perriand (France, 1903–1999) in 1962 for the Les Arcs ski resort, produced by Steph Simon.

 TEKA